kata198/myps2/README.md

 Applications
 ============

-There are two major variants, and several minor variants.
+There are  three major variants, and several minor variants.

-The two majors are "myps2" and "ps2".
+The three majors are "myps2", "yourps2", and "ps2".

 *ps2* - Shows processes by all users.
 All args provide search.
 *yourps2* - Shows processes by another user.
 Second arg is username of other user, additional args provide search.